TheOnlyZac/sly1/README.md

 * `config` - Config files for Splat (binary splitting tool).
 * `scripts` - Utility scripts for setting up the build environment.
 * `docs` - Documentation and instructions for contributing.
-* `test` - Handwritten unit tests for the decomp code.
 * `tools` - Utilities for function matching.
 * `reference` - Reference files for functions and data structures.